Michael Cash (stonemason): War years and beyond

 Cash served in the Confederate Army, and the subsequent post-war years provided more work for him: he was the contractor for work done on River Street and its docks, as well as several paving jobs, including that between East Broad and Drayton Streets, and the wooden pavement between Drayton and Whitaker Streets.

 Personal life

 Cash was born in Blackwater, County Wexford, Ireland, in 1833.
 In the mid 1840s, he moved to Savannah.
 He worked out of a shop on Indian Street, which runs parallel to River Street near its western terminus.
 81 per cent of the residential population in that area at that time was Irish-born, and almost half of that contingent was from County Wexford, according to a 2017 study.

 He joined the Irish Union Society, and in 1872 he returned to his home town for the summer but fell ill.

 Cash was found clinically insane towards the end of his life.
-He was taken to Savannah's county jail for "safe keeping," before a jury returned a verdict that: "We find said Michael Cash insane and incapable of managing his estate."
+He was taken to Savannah's county jail for "safe keeping," before a jury returned a verdict that found Cash insane and incapable of managing his estate.
 It is believed he was taken to an asylum in Baltimore or more locally in Milledgeville, Georgia.